Sea Slug by Jason Armstrong

-The decision on Hythe Bay MCZ has been deferred until 2016, when we are hopeful that the site will be designated and a suitable management solution reached, so that we can take proper care of the rare and very special wildlife in the Bay and ensure it can continue to underpin a healthy local fishery into the long-term future.
+The decision on Hythe Bay MCZ has been deferred until 2016, when we hope that the site will be designated and a suitable management solution reached, so that we can take proper care of the rare and very special wildlife in the Bay and ensure it can continue to underpin a healthy local fishery into the long-term future.

 Kent Wildlife Trust will, of course, be working hard to secure designation and protection of all the MCZs around Kent that were recommended by the Balanced Seas’ Regional Stakeholder Group.

-Recommended Marine Conservation Zones for southeast seas
+Marine Conservation Zones for southeast seas - a regional context

 31 MCZs were recommended to Government in 2011 by representatives of all sea users in the South East.
 Of these, 9 were put forward by Government for designation in 2013 but only 7 were designated (in November 2013).
 The Stour and Orwell, Wight Barfleur Extension and East Meridian (West) recommended MCZs have all been deleted from the network, and a decision on Hythe Bay has been deferred until 2016.